 Moojag reflects the author’s experiences growing up undiagnosed in a neurodiverse family, and the journey to her late autism diagnosis.

 As a child she listened in awe to her parents’ made-up stories about giant animated rock candy, and greedy fairies who magic-up sweet treats.
 (No surprise she has a sweet tooth!)
 In her 30s, after moving to Cyprus, she decided to write a book based on their stories: 'The Gajoomstiks’ and 'Poof Poof'.
 She wrote a page, but put it away.
 She became a mum and started telling her own made-up stories.
-A few years later she experienced autistic ‘burnout’ after running her own publishing company single handed whilst also attempting the transition to an eco lifestyle, sustaining a relationship, and caring for her son who was also struggling.
-When she returned to London with him to home educate and get support, she started writing again.
+A few years later she experienced autistic ‘burnout’.
+When she returned to London with her son to home educate and get support, she started writing again.
 Their experiences began to feed the story and it was through 'Moojag' that she realised she fit the criteria for autism.
-Two years later, at age 43, she received her formal diagnosis from the National Autistic Society.
+Two years later, at age 43, she received her formal diagnosis from the Lorna Wing Centre (NAS).